bencvt/LibShapeDraw/README-contributing.md

 ### Creating a `minecraft-deobf.jar` for `LibShapeDraw-VERSION-dev.jar`

+First of all, here's how to create `minecraft-deobf.jar`:

+1. Install MCP in another directory and decompile a `minecraft.jar` with ModLoader patched in.
+Or install MCP with the Forge sources.
+Either works.
+2. Open up a terminal window and change to the `bin/minecraft` subdirectory under the MCP directory.
+(If using Forge, it's just `bin`.)
+3. Type `jar cfv (repo-dir)/LibShapeDraw/lib/minecraft-deobf.jar .` (including
+    the dot at the end, and substituting `(repo-dir)` as appropriate.)

-First of all, what's the point of these jars?
-Short answer: to make developers' lives easier.
+You may be wondering: what's the point of all these jars?
+If so, gather 'round.
+(If not, feel free to skip the rest of this section.)

-Long answer: using LibShapeDraw (or any Minecraft API for that matter) in MCP is a non-trivial problem.
+Using LibShapeDraw (or any external Minecraft API for that matter) in MCP is a non-trivial problem.
 The naive, quick-and-dirty method is to just patch LibShapeDraw into `minecraft.jar` and let MCP decompile it.
-However this doesn't work for Forge, which insists on a vanilla jar.
+However this doesn't work for Forge, which requires a vanilla jar.
 The decompiling process also munges class names and removes Javadocs.
 Clearly we can do better.

 Adding the prebuilt LibShapeDraw jar to the classpath is the correct approach,